Our advice for clinicians on the coronavirus is here.

-MMHS will be a new addition to a range of services designed to support the mental health of women and families during the perinatal period – most prominently specialist community perinatal mental health services, but also talking therapies (IAPT), counselling services, or bereavement services.
+MMHS are a joint project between perinatal mental health services and maternity services and will primarily support women who want to become mothers but haven’t been able to, due to infertility or loss.
 This group of people have been falling between gaps in existing service provision – not meeting the criteria for a community perinatal mental health service, but still requiring the perinatal expertise that these teams possess.
 The MMHS will help to fill this gap.
 For example, MMHS teams will support women experiencing Post Traumatic Stress Disorder (PTSD) following a miscarriage, stillbirth, neonatal death or termination of pregnancy.

 This innovative programme will identify where gaps currently exist and develop strategies to meet this need.
 Other potential gaps that MMHS may support include women who experience mental ill health following the removal of a baby due to safeguarding concerns; women suffering from tokophobia – a severe fear of childbirth which can lead to women avoiding pregnancy; or those who suffer from birth trauma.
 The MMHS will be holistic offering assessment of and signposting for partners, where necessary, ensuring the needs of the whole family are identified.